stevenhirsch/stevenhirsch.github.io/about.md

 ---
-layout: default
+layout: about
 title: About Me
 ---

-# About Me
+# Bio

-This is a page about me.
+This is a page about me blah blah blah blah blah.